danbev/learning-v8/README.md

     $ gn args out.gn/beve

-This can be used to add/update build arguments

-List avaiable build arguments:

-    $ gn args --list out.gn/beve

-For a debug build:
+This will open an editor where you can set configuration options.
+I've been using the following:

     is_debug = true
     target_cpu = "x64"
     v8_enable_backtrace = true
     v8_enable_slow_dchecks = true
     v8_optimized_debug = false

+Note that for lldb command aliases to work `is_debug` must be set to true.

+List avaiable build arguments:

+    $ gn args --list out.gn/beve

 List all available targets: